 There are a few standard things that you should include in a resume.
-Things like your contact information, work history, relative technical skills to the position you’re applying for, and many more.
+Things like your contact information, work history, relative linux technical skills to the position you’re applying for, and many more.
 Even searching up resume templates on Google can give you ones that you can fill up.
 However, there might be some things you’re missing.

 The reason why you can’t always trust Google to have your back in terms of creating a resume is that templates are not able to cover everything.
 The common job recruiter spends an average of seven seconds looking at someone’s resume.
-This is because what they are looking for is how you formatted things and how you present each section.
+This is because what they are looking for is how you format things and how you present each section.

 The first impression that you make is what matters most.
 Treat your resume as how you would be on a first date – presentable and dressed up a bit.
 Optimize your resume to be in its best shape because it should be reflective of the exact job you’re applying to.